 We are a social advocacy organization conducting community awareness activities.
 We do this in support of the legal and natural rights of women living with endometriosis and associated menstrual disorders as a means to achieving social justice.

 The mission of Endo Sisters East Africa Foundation is to share information, collaborate, educate and encourage women suffering from Endometriosis and related ailments( Adenomyosis , Infertility and Menstrual disorders).

-The tag line of Endo Sisters East Africa is ‘start the conversation’.
-It is supported by a #YellowNailsMovement campaign that aims to create a visual identifier for endometriosis in East Africa through yellow nails and yellow ribbons.
+The #YellowNailsMovement campaign was supported by the launch slogan, ‘start the conversation’ that aims to create a visual identifier for endometriosis in East Africa through yellow nails and yellow ribbons.

 Approximately 1 out of every 10 women of childbearing age have endometriosis and 176 million women worldwide live with endometriosis.
 Our overall intended outcome is to see an environment in Kenya where endometriosis is included in the reproductive health agenda.
 This should be evidenced at the very minimum by the availability of gynecologists’ (qualified to undertake laparoscopic surgery) in each of the 47 counties level 5 hospitals.
 The output is expected to be increased access (number of women accessing medical care) and lowered costs (consultation, medication, and laparoscopy) in respect to endometriosis treatment and management in Kenya.
 At Endo Sisters East Africa Foundation, we continue to actively create awareness among young girls and adolescents and influence the Education sector through both our Endometriosis training and outreach program.